m91michel/knowledge/not-sorted.md

 - [Secure.Secure.Secure.Earn.Invest.Invest.Invest.Send.Send.Explore Ethereum.](https://www.argent.xyz/) - Argent is the world's most simple and safe crypto wallet.
 In one tap you can earn interest and invest; borrow, store and send.
 Argent is the easiest way to access DeFi.

 - [DSA: 6% Instant Return 1 Eth Txn with 4 Protocols (No Solidity Code)](https://blog.instadapp.io/six-percent-instant-return/) - Building DeFi apps is getting better than ever

+- [Total Value Locked (USD)  in DeFi](https://defipulse.com/) - The analytics + rankings hub for DeFi.
+DeFi Pulse tracks key metrics for Decentralized Finance(DeFi) projects and so you can stay up to date on the latest trends.